Wakamatsu Community Farm Docents

-Volunteer docents are at the heart of interpretation for the Wakamatsu Tea and Silk Colony Farm.
+Volunteer docents are at the heart of interpretation for the Wakamatsu Community Farm.
 Prior to leading tours, each docent takes part in a training program to familiarize themselves with the projet and learn about policies and procedures for conducting tours on site.

 Interested volunteers may inquire with ARC about becoming a Wakamatsu docent.
 The position requires public speaking and interacting with diverse visitor groups.
 We are looking for volunteers who are comfortable speaking in front of small and large groups, interested in local history and enjoy working with the public.

 If public speaking is not a strength, we are also looking for volunteers to assist in a number of ways.
-The Wakamatsu Tea and Silk Colony Farm's success is dependent upon volunteers who can also contribute on other projects:
+The Wakamatsu Community Farm's success is dependent upon volunteers who can also contribute on other projects:

 - Help with restoration and trail building at the ranch,